itkinside/ufs/docs/INSTALL.rst

 - A database supported by Django, e.g. PostgreSQL
 - A Python database adapter, e.g. python-psycopg2

+Dependency requirements are manually encoded in ``requirements.in``.
+Then, the tool ``pip-compile`` from the ``pip-tools`` package is run to resolve all dependencies and lock them down in ``requirements.txt``, which is the file you use when installing dependencies, both in your development environment and in production.

 Additional dependencies for development
 ---------------------------------------